Buying Burning Man Tickets

 The Official Ticket Process

 Burning Man will sell approximately 70,000 tickets for 2019.
 For those buying tickets directly from Burning Man, there will be three ticket sale opportunities.
-First, a pre-sale phase, where tickets can be purchased for approximately $1,400.
-Next, the main sale will feature tickets for approximately $425.
-Finally, a small number of tickets will be sold shortly before the event at the “OMG Sale”, at approximately $550.
+First, a pre-sale phase, where tickets can be purchased for $1,400.
+Next, the main sale will feature tickets for $425.
+Finally, a small number of tickets will be sold shortly before the event at the “OMG Sale”, at $550.
+In each case taxes, shipping and other fees are added as described below.

 The 70,000 will be divided as follows (prices includes taxes and fees):